dashingsoft/pyarmor/README.md

     used no more than 10 times

-    If using Pyarmor in CI server or docker, regsiter Pyarmor by the second method described in the registration file "pyarmor-regcode-xxxxxx.txt"
+    If using Pyarmor in CI server or docker, regsiter Pyarmor by the second method described in the registration file "pyarmor-regcode-xxxxxx.txt":

+    Downloading "pyarmor-regfile-xxxxxx.zip" once, use this `.zip` file to register Pyarmor later.

 * Upgrade to 8.0 but only use old features

   - Command `pyarmor -v` only checks and prints new Pyarmor License
   - Command `pyarmor -h` only prints help for new cli

-  There are 2 solutions to make command `pyarmor` same as before:
+  There are 3 ways to use old commands `obfuscate`, `licenses` etc.:

   - Export environment variable `PYARMOR_CLI=7`
   - Use command `pyarmor-7`
-  - Recreate command `pyarmor` link to `python -m pyarmor.pyarmor`, or any way to call `pyarmor.pyarmor:main_entry`
+  - Any way to call `pyarmor.pyarmor:main_entry` or recreate command `pyarmor` link to this entry point

 * Upgrade to 8.0 and use new features

   - Follow new [EULA of Pyarmor](LICENSE).
-Especially for old personal license and it's used in many products, new license only allows one proudct.
+Especially for old personal license, because new license only allows one proudct.

   - Not all old licenses could be upgraded to new license freely, refer to [Pyarmor licenses][licenses]